Delph-Sunny/Jeu_Du_Morpion_v2.0/README.md

 ## Description

 This is a different version of Jeu_Du_Morpion_v1.0.
 The goal is still to build a simple tic-tac-toe using a Bootstrap however the table is replaced by simple col and row with full responsiveness.
 Here are the other criterias required for this story:
- -Each player alternates.
+ - Each player alternates.
- -Selecting a cell already filled with a cross or a nought is not permitted.
+ - Selecting a cell already filled with a cross or a nought is not permitted.
- -When 3 crosses or noughts are aligned, the cells background turns in green.
+ - When 3 crosses or noughts are aligned, the cells background turns in green.
- -When someone wins, the next click restart the game.
+ - When someone wins, the next click restart the game.

 App's URL: [link]